AnaisTry/11CPP/README.md

 member functions
 	- definition type <function>

+## Reference

+When an object is passed by reference, the function receives a reference to the original object, not a copy of it.
+It's then possible to use the address-of operator (&) to get the address of the original object and assign this address to a pointer.

 ## Input validation

 Input validation is crucial for ensuring that your program behaves correctly and securely.
 Here are some common techniques for input validation in C++: